 The natural progression in the career of most developers goes from uncomplicated procedural programming and desktop applications that use only the resources of the local computer (“monolithic applications”)—to object-oriented programming and wide-ranging enterprise software systems spread across possibly thousands of computers encompassing multiple physical locations.
 Accordingly, enterprise development introduces developers and architects to obstacles they won’t find with desktop development.
 Much like human beings, software is said to have “matured” as it can do more and becomes more reliable and more robust.

-So, take a look at what separates the enterprise from the desktop.
+So, take a look at what separates the enterprise from the desktop and brazzers.
 Having recently spent several months prototyping, developing, testing, and deploying an enterprise software system aimed at Fortune 500 businesses, here are some concerns I had to address up front:

 Scalability Requirements (handling hundreds of concurrent users)

 DBMS Neutrality (must work with any OLEDB data source)

 Security Requirements (including accessibility/visibility of data by users)